namansac/github-demo/README.md

 # github-demo
-A demo repository to show the basic Git Workflow
+A repository to show the basic Git Workflow